Kp-Singh09/minor-project/README.md

-# StructaQuiz MERN Application
+# Formify MERN Application

-Welcome to StructaQuiz!
+Welcome to Formify!
 This is a full-stack MERN (MongoDB, Express, React, Node.js) application designed for creating, sharing, and taking interactive quizzes with unique and engaging question formats.

 ## 🚀 Features

-StructaQuiz goes beyond simple multiple-choice questions to provide a more dynamic assessment experience.
+Formify goes beyond simple multiple-choice questions to provide a more dynamic assessment experience.

 ### User & Form Management